fmplaza/zsl_nli_emotion_prompts/README.md

 * pandas 1.0.3
 * numpy 1.18.2

-**Important:** Before running the following experiments, when loading the datasets in Python, rename the gold label column with the name 'emotion' and the instance text with 'text'.
+**Important:** Before running the following experiments, when loading the datasets in Python, please rename the gold label column with the name 'emotion' and the instance text with 'text'.

 ### Experiment 1